Quick COLD Crostini with Edible Flowers

 How to fill the crostini?

-Spread the filled cream on each crostini (or a piece of toasted bread slice) and sprinkle with colorful flowers.
+Spread the filled cream on each crostini (or piece of a toasted bread slice) and sprinkle with colorful flowers.
 Serve immediately.

 photo RECIPE QUICK Cold Crostini with Flowers